Bernina Pass

 How long is the Bernina Pass?

-The pass is 53.3 km (33.11 miles) long, running north-south from St. Moritz, in Switzerland’s Engadin valley, to Tirano, in the Italian Province of Sondrio.
-The pass suffers from heavy traffic, and endless tour buses.
-An important attraction on this mountain is the Bernina Express – the highest long-distance railway in the Alps (reaching 2.253m), and crosses the road on the north side (twice).
-The road to the summit is pretty steep hitting a 10.4% of maximum slope through some of the ramps.
+The pass spans 53.3 km (33.11 miles), running north-south from St. Moritz, in Switzerland’s Engadin valley, to Tirano, in the Italian Province of Sondrio.
+The pass often experiences heavy traffic and numerous tour buses.
+The road to the summit is quite steep, hitting a 10.4% maximum slope on some of the ramps.

 Is Passo del Bernina open?

-Set high in the Bernina Range of the Alps, access to the pass is typically open all year round since 1965, but winter weather may cause restrictions and closures due to dangerous weather conditions.
+Situated high in the Bernina Range of the Alps, access to the pass has typically been open year-round since 1965, although it sees snow for eight months of the year.
+Winter weather might prompt short restrictions and closures due to hazardous conditions.

 How long does it take to drive Bernina Pass?

-The drive offers travelers breathtaking views running through some of the most picturesque scenery in the country.
-To drive the road without stopping will take most people between 1 and 1.5 hours.
-The road winds at the foot of majestic Alpine peaks and the drive takes travelers past lakes and windswept terrain.
-By traveling from northwestern St. Moritz toward Val Paschiavo, visitors will see the Lago Bianco - "White Lake" - on their right for most of the length of the pass.
+The drive offers travelers breathtaking views, taking them through some of the country's most picturesque scenery.
+Driving the road without stopping usually takes between 1 and 1.5 hours.
+The road winds at the foot of majestic Alpine peaks, and the drive takes travelers past lakes and through windswept terrain.
+When traveling from northwestern St. Moritz toward Val Poschiavo, visitors will see Lago Bianco - the "White Lake" - on their right for most of the length of the pass.
+At the summit, there are a few restaurants and a hotel.